 -Lippert’s durability assurance

-Verdict: This is a perfect replacement or upgrade for anyone looking for a quality, durable trailer axle with more than 3000 lbs. capacity.
+Verdict: This is a perfect replacement or upgrades for anyone looking for a quality, durable trailer axle with more than 3000 lbs. capacity.

 This is a complete replacement kit that includes 12″ x 2″ Electric Drum Brakes.
-The Axle is designed for even weight balancing and a smooth ride quality.
-It features a 3″ diameter with a 3/16 inch wall which is rust and corrosion resistant.
+The Axle is designed for even weight balancing and smooth ride quality.
+It features a 3″ diameter with a 3/16 inch wall which is rust and corrosion-resistant.

 This helps to provide the much-desired stability without increasing the weight of the trailer.
 At the same time, you do not have to compromise on the carrying capacity.